ESP32andmore/PixelBlaster-Pico-V5/README.md

-# PixelBlaster Nano PD
+# PixelBlaster Pico V5 and  PixelBlaster Pico V5 PD
-## Description

-The PixelBlaster Nano PD is a next-generation, feature-rich WLED controller in a compact form factor (32 mm x 53mm), offering USB Power Delivery 3.1 capabilities for any addressable lighting project you may have.
-It has all the features of much larger boards but at a cost point you cannot ignore.
+The PixelBlaster Pico V5 is the same great board as the PixelBlaster Pico, but in a smaller super compact form factor of 12 mm x 28 mm, making it the world’s smallest WLED controller.
+It is a next-generation, feature-rich WLED controller with bypass power and optional USB Power Delivery 3.1 capabilities for any 5 volt addressable lighting project you may have.
+If you need a WLED controller that is super small to fit right in a LED channel, tight locations or battery applications, this is the controller for you.

+But you can’t stop there, because it is low-cost and uses the workhorse ESP32, it can be used in any application where power injection is used.
+If you want to power it from a USB-C Power Delivery supply, that integrated option is available in a stacked 12 mm x 42 mm package.

-It supports virtually all LED strips and serial matrices using single-wire protocols, such as the WS2811 and WS2812B, to SPI (clocked-data) protocol devices, such as the WS2813 and SK9822, in 5V, 12V, 24V, and higher.
+It supports virtually all LED strips and serial matrices using single-wire protocols, such as the WS2811 and WS2812B, to SPI (clocked-data) protocol devices, such as the WS2813 and SK9822, 5 volt only.

-## Features
+## Features (controller)

-* Uses the workhorse ESP32 dual-core 240MHz processor.
+Uses the workhorse ESP32 dual-core 240MHz processor.

-* Two channels of 5-volt logic-level translated outputs using ultra-fast and high-current LVC technology with matched and modeled serial inline resistors for high quality signal drive over short or long cables.
+- Two channels of 5-volt logic-level translated outputs using ultra-fast and high-current LVC technology with matched and modeled serial inline resistors for high quality signal drive over short or long cables.
-* Low-profile Wago push-button terminal block for easy and secure electrical connections.
+- Low-profile Wago push-button terminal block for easy and secure electrical connections.
-* Compact form factor of 32 mm x 53 mm.
+- Compact form factor of 12 mm x 28 mm fit right in a LED mounting channel.
-* High-quality 4-layer impedance-controlled PCB with gold-plated connectors (ENIG) for durability and corrosion resistance.
+- High-quality 4-layer impedance-controlled PCB with gold-plated connectors (ENIG) for durability and corrosion resistance.
-* ICS-43434 I2S 24-bit digital microphone with a sensitivity of -26 dB FS and SNR of 64 dBa.
+- LMD2718T261 PDM 24-bit digital microphone with a sensitivity of -26 dB FS and SNR of 57 dBa.
+- Controller input power: 5 volts
+- Electrostatic Discharge (ESD) protection on all inputs.
+- Supports ESP-NOW based remote controls.
+- Easy flashing of custom firmware through onboard header or via USB-C with PD option.
+- Pads exposing three ESP32 GPIOs for custom functions.
+- Power and signal pads exposed for hardwired solder options.
+- Comes with a tiny custom 3D-printed PLA+ case (design files available upon request).
+- Comes pre-flashed with the latest version of WLED.

+ ## Features (PD option)

-* Onboard ATtiny1616 controller manages the AP33772S Power Delivery 3.1 sink controller.
+- Onboard ATtiny1616 controller manages the AP33772S Power Delivery 3.1 sink controller.
-* Input power: 5-28 volts @ 5-amp max. via USB-C connector, up to 140 watts max.
+- Input power: 5 volts @ 5-amp max. via USB-C connector, up to 25 watts max.
-* Output voltage selectable for 5V, 12V, and 24V strips via onboard switch.
-* Overvoltage and undervoltage protection on input power that shuts off power to LEDs and the board.
+- Overvoltage and undervoltage protection on input power that shuts off power to LEDs and the board.
-* Overcurrent protection with 5-amp “electronic” fuse.
+- Overcurrent protection with 5-amp “electronic” fuse.
-* Over temperature protection of the board and moisture detection on USB-C connector.
+- Over temperature protection of the board and moisture detection on USB-C connector.
-* Onboard 34-amp AlphaSGT MOSFET "relay" that reduces current draw to just 80mA @ 5V when LEDs are turned off.
+- Onboard 34-amp AlphaSGT MOSFET "relay" that reduces current draw to just 80mA @ 5V when LEDs are turned off.
-* Onboard LED reports Power Delivery negotiation results.
+- Onboard LED reports Power Delivery negotiation results.
-* 330µF bulk electrolytic capacitor on power output to smooth power delivery.
-* Electrostatic Discharge (ESD) protection on all inputs.
+- Electrostatic Discharge (ESD) protection on all inputs.
-* 38kHz Infrared Remote Receiver (IRM) compatible with all WLED-supported remotes.
-* Supports ESP-NOW based remote controls.
-* Easy flashing of custom firmware or upgrades through the USB-C connector.
-* Pads exposing three ESP32 GPIOs for custom functions.
-* Output pads exposed for hardwired solder options.
-* Comes with a custom 3D-printed PLA+ case (design files available upon request).
-* Comes with JST-SM 3 or 4-pin pigtail connector.
-* Comes pre-flashed with the latest version of WLED.

 ## USB Power Charger/Supply Selection